great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_on_a_filesystem.md

 ### 4. Confirm that the new Expectation Suites have been added

-You can confirm that Great Expectations can find your Expectation Suites by running the following Python code:
+To confirm that Great Expectations can find your Expectation Suites, run the following Python code:

 ```python
 import great_expectations as gx